EU Pay Transparency Directive

 Do we need to show pay ranges in job ads?

-What information can workers request?
+What information can employees request?

-What counts as “equal work or work of equal value”?
+What counts as “work of equal value”?

 What is a Joint Pay Assessment (JPA)?

-What data do we need to prepare?
+What data should we prepare?

-What are the risks for non-compliance?
+What are the risks of non-compliance?

 How should we get started?